evmar/retrowin32/HACKING.md

 # Hacking on retrowin32

+retrowin32 has two primary targets: the native app and the web-hosted version.

+The native app is for running executables locally.
+For development it's useful for faster iteration and better profiling tools.

+The web app runs in a browser.
+For development it's useful for the integrated x86 debugger.

 ## Setup

 See [build setup docs](doc/build_setup.md) for initial build requirements.

-## CLI build
+## Native

-Build/run the CLI app:
+Build the app:

 ```
 $ cargo build -p retrowin32 -F x86-emu,sdl --profile=lto
-$ ./target/lto/retrowin32 exe/zig_hello/hello.exe
 ```

-Then run it.
+Run it by passing the path of the executable.
 Arguments after the exe are passed as arguments to the exe.

 ```
-$ ./target/lto/retrowin32 path/to/some.exe arg1 arg2
+$ ./target/lto/retrowin32 [flags] path/to/some.exe arg1 arg2
 ```

+See `retrowin32 --help` for a list of flags.

 ### Tracing